 Muscatine Vineyard.
 In 1998 Leonard and Draselle Muscatine left the urban world of Los Angeles for rural Napa Valley; they purchased a small hillside property perched on the eastern side of Soda Canyon.
 Leonard (now deceased) was a professor at UCLA who taught in their Zoology Department and later in the Biology Department.
 He was a marine Biologist who traveled the world during the summers conducting research at various marine labs from Israel to Monaco.

 Incidentally she and Charles owned a vineyard on Howell Mountain (at the time was called the Park-Muscatine vineyard) and produced Carignane and Zinfandel.
-Ridge Vineyards made wine from this vineyard in the early 1980’s (see image below).
-Today the property is owned by Dunn Vineyards and his son Mike and his wife Kara source fruit from this vineyard for their Retro Cellars label.
+Ridge Vineyards made wine from this vineyard in the early 1980s (see image below).
+Today the property is owned by Dunn Vineyards and Randy Dunn’s son Mike and his wife Kara source fruit from this vineyard for their Retro Cellars label.

 The Muscatine Vineyard site is historical; vineyards were terraced here in the 1870s and 1880s among all the rock that is noted on Atlas Peak and certainly in this part of Soda Canyon.
 When the Muscatine’s purchased this property all the original vines from those days had long since died, however some of the original rootstock was still growing.

 Italian Antonio Rossi planted and tended the original vines here.
 He made wine from this property at a nearby “ghost winery” that was built in the late 1890’s by Italian born Luigi Banchero.
 This old winery still stands with writing visible containing dates (from the early 20th century) scribbled on the wood ceiling of the cellar.
 The photo below is of this old winery (a neighbor owns this property and grows grapes here).